All You Need Is These Self Esteem Building Meditations For Confidence

-1. My journey to confidence started with a mindful moment
+1. My 10 step meditation for self confidence started with 1 single mindful moment

 When I was at my all-time low, I felt so bad I couldn’t even see straight for one minute.
 I was depressed.
 And I was experiencing constant negative thoughts.

 I’d broken up with my girlfriend, whom I had moved country for.
 I was 3000 miles from family.
 I was completely alone.
 And honestly, I was terrified about the future.